 If you’re considering upskilling for the digital age, make sure you ask your employer what support they could provide.
 Plus, do some research on government training incentives in your country.

 5. Become a part of the feminist tech revolution

 If you identify as female and you’re considering digital upskilling, think about this final point.
 While ensuring a secure place for yourself in the new economy, you’ll also become a trailblazer on the newest front of the feminist revolution.

 In the tech sector, men significantly outnumber women at every level, and particularly in leadership positions.
 Only 20% of ICT executives are women, and 85% of the machine learning workforce identifies as male.

 According to research by the OECD, women are excluded from the digital economy from a young age, due to cultural bias.
 From access to the internet to ICT training and access to capital, women are consistently at a disadvantage.
 For example, women-owned start-ups receive 23% less funding and are 30% less likely to have a positive exit compared to male-owned businesses, while women are 75% less likely to pursue a career in ICT than men.

 If the future is digital, then women deserve an equal chance to participate in it (and profit from it!)

-The answer, according to the OECD, is to improve access to education, to develop women’s confidence with new tech, and to support women in digital upskilling.
+The answer, according to the OECD, is to improve access to education, develop women’s confidence with new tech, and support women in digital upskilling.
 There are a bunch of initiatives already stepping into this space.
 If you want the support of the tech sisterhood to retrain, check out some of the great organisations around, such as Women Who Code.

 If you’re female and you’re reading this and thinking, ‘sounds good, but I’m not great at tech stuff,’ stop right there.
 You’re more than capable of any digital career you want.
 Remember, women were among the first coders and computer programmers of the 20th century!